goruck/nilm/ard/README.md

-# placeholder readme for arduino firmare
+# This folder contains all Arduino related code.
+See main README for more information.